Rocket launches visible near Santa Barbara, CA

 Santa Barbara is about 50 miles southeast of Vandenberg Space Force Base, close enough that rocket launches are a genuine local event.
 The city's westward-facing coastline and the Santa Ynez Mountains behind it create a natural amphitheater for watching rockets lift off to the north and west, and many residents treat launches as a regular reason to step outside.

-The next launch likely visible from Santa Barbara, CA is Falcon 9 Block 5 | Starlink Group 17-37 — in 3 days.
-Look toward the west-northwest; it should climb into view a few minutes after liftoff.
+The next launch likely visible from Santa Barbara, CA is Falcon 9 Block 5 | Starlink Group 15-14 β€” today.
+From Santa Barbara, CA: look 286Β° (WNW); it should climb into view a few minutes after liftoff. πŸ’₯ Booster-return launches can bring a sonic boom to Santa Barbara β€” see the booster sonic boom guide.

 Upcoming launches you may see from Santa Barbara, CA